Business Plan Template

 Drafting Business Plan

-It is better to break-up the business plan into various segments centered around themes.
+It is better to break-up the business plan into various segments centred around themes.
 Then each area surrounding the theme can be addressed in that segment.
-Drafting a business plan with this structure would ensure that the business plan has a well structured format and good flow of thoughts.
+Drafting a business plan with this structure would ensure that the business plan has a well-structured format and good flow of thoughts.
 Some of the major areas that must be addressed in the business plan are:

 - Team – Promoter Information.

 - Business – Mission and vision of the business.

 - Problem – What is the problem the business is trying to address?